breard-r/acmed/README.md

 To build ACMEd and tacd inside a temporary Docker container, use the `contrib/docker/build-docker.sh` helper script.
 It currently supports Debian Buster / Stretch.

+You can also build a container image for some k8s deployement, use the `contrib/docker/build-docker-image.sh` script.
+It supports the same targets as the build-docker.sh script.

+When build succeed, you can start the container with `docker run --rm -v /path/to/conf/dir:/etc/acmed acmed:buster`.

 ### Advanced options

 You can specify a space or comma separated list of features to activate in the `FEATURE` variable.
 The possible features are: